 She entered high school under the general program, and commerce.
 In her senior year, her GPA qualified her to take early college courses.
-But at the age of 17-before her high school graduation-she suffered the untimely death of her father.
+At the age of 17-before her high school graduation-she suffered the untimely death of her father.
 Although her father’s passing was devastating, she managed to continue on with what she knew would make him proud.
 She had already been accepted to the University of Puerto Rico (CUH), in Humacao, Puerto Rico under the Business Management Program.
 During freshmen year she joined the Management Association and by sophomore year she was the Vice President of the Association.
 She was also part of the “Estudiantes Orientadores” and served as an English Tutor.

 Because she was such an active student, she was identified by the Dean to apply for the prestigious Córdova Internship in which a few selected students would be boarded in Washington, D.C. and work in Congress.
 Shaira was accepted.
 She was an Intern in Congressman José E. Serrano’s Office (NY).
 By the time her Internship concluded Shaira was enamored with the D.C. area.
 She moved to a suburb of Washington, D.C. and worked as a Staff Assistant for Congressman Silvestre Reyes (TX).
 She then moved on to the private sector.
 Although she labored for reputable firms, something was missing.
 It did not take long before acting would call for her skills once again.
 She started recording Spanish voiceovers and pursuing small local projects as a hobby.
 Her hobby soon turned into much more.
 The Puerto Rican Actress joined the Screen Actors Guild in 2007.

 She was blessed with her son at age of 31.
 Her new role as a mother made it clear that acting was her calling.
 One of her biggest motivators is to teach her son that if you work hard, keep a positive attitude and stay focused anything is possible.
-The support of her husband is another big driving force.
+The support of her husband is another driving force.